juan-medina/kecs/api/docs/packages/kecs/com.juanmedina.kecs.entity/index.md

 ## Package com.juanmedina.kecs.entity

-classes for creating entities and views
+classes for using entities and views

 ### Types